Summary

 Even users with higher levels of permissions may, on a bad day, accidentally reveal sensitive data they shouldn’t via an intranet news update or blog post.

 To account for slip-ups like this, implement content approval measures.
 This allows your intranet admins and/or subject matter experts to read through an intranet communication before it goes live.
 The result?
-You limit the chances of personal, internal or healthcare data falling through the cracks.
+You limit the chances of personal, internal or healthcare data falling through the cracks and imorive your organization-wide healthcare compliance.

 6. Take advantage of intranet auditing tools